piotrlis98/xtrtsk/README.md

 ### Running the bot with Docker:

+> [!IMPORTANT]
+> Bot is already running on a Oracle VPS server.
+> For testing, scroll down to the bottom of this instruction and invite the bot to your server.

 0. **Clone or download this repository and navigate to the project directory**.

 1. **Ensure Docker is running on your device.**